The Miz: Main roster beginnings (2006–2007)

-From March 7 onwards, a video on WWE's website and vignettes on SmackDown! heralded The Miz debuting on the SmackDown! brand.
+From March 7 onwards, a video on WWE's website and vignettes on SmackDown! heralded the Miz debuting on the SmackDown! brand.
 When Mizanin actually attempted to make his debut on the April 21 episode of SmackDown!, he was in storyline banned from entering the arena by network executive Palmer Canon who told him that he had been "cancelled" before having security escort him from the premises.

 The Miz debuted as the host of SmackDown! on June 2, hyping up the crowd at the top of the show.
 Other duties included backstage interviews and hosting a bikini contest.
-Starting in July, Miz, along with Ashley Massaro, hosted the annual Diva Search competition.
+Starting in July, the Miz, along with Ashley Massaro, hosted the annual Diva Search competition.

-After the end of the Diva Search competition, The Miz began wrestling as a villain, making his in-ring debut with a win over Tatanka on the September 1 episode of SmackDown!.
-Over the next three months, The Miz remained undefeated, defeating such wrestlers as Matt Hardy, Funaki and Scotty 2 Hotty.
-At the same time he began a feud with Diva Search winner Layla El, who spurned his advances on more than one occasion, leading to Miz helping Kristal defeat her in various competitions.
-However, Miz and Kristal soon found themselves being stalked by The Boogeyman.
-This began a feud in which the Boogeyman ended The Miz's winning streak on December 17 at Armageddon.
+After the end of the Diva Search competition, the Miz began wrestling as a villain, making his in-ring debut with a win over Tatanka on the September 1 episode of SmackDown!.
+Over the next three months, the Miz remained undefeated, defeating such wrestlers as Matt Hardy, Funaki and Scotty 2 Hotty.
+At the same time, he began a feud with Diva Search winner Layla El, who spurned his advances on more than one occasion, leading to the Miz helping Kristal defeat her in various competitions.
+However, the Miz and Kristal soon found themselves being stalked by The Boogeyman.
+This began a feud in which the Boogeyman ended the Miz's winning streak on December 17 at Armageddon.